mickaelsilva/chewBBACA_tutorial/README.md

 was performed using the **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome)  available at NCBI, resulting in a wgMLST schema of **3128 loci**.

-`chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed -t Streptococcus_Agalactiae`
+`chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed -t "Streptococcus agalactiae"`

 Run on intel core i7 with: